venkatesh87/source-of-wisdom/Courses.md

 - Python for Financial Analysis and Algorithmic Trading
 - Python for Time Series Data Analysis
 - Complete Tensorflow 2 and Keras Deep Learning Bootcamp
+- Python for Data Science and Machine Learning Bootcamp

 Brad Traversy:
 - Modern HTML & CSS From The Beginning (Including Sass)